FDISK(8) System Administration FDISK(8)

 BSD/Sun-type

-A BSD/Sun disklabel can describe 8 partitions, the third of
+A BSD/Sun disklabel can describe 8 partitions, the third of which

-at cylinder 0, since that will destroy the disklabel.
-Note that
+0, since that will destroy the disklabel.
+Note that a BSD label is

-a BSD label is usually nested within a DOS partition.
+usually nested within a DOS partition.

 IRIX/SGI-type

-An IRIX/SGI disklabel can describe 16 partitions, the eleventh
+An IRIX/SGI disklabel can describe 16 partitions, the eleventh of

-partitions may overlap with the volume header.
-Also do not
+overlap with the volume header.
+Also do not change its type or make

-change its type or make some filesystem on it, since you will
+some filesystem on it, since you will lose the partition table.
+Use

-lose the partition table.
-Use this type of label only when
+this type of label only when working with Linux on IRIX/SGI machines

-working with Linux on IRIX/SGI machines or IRIX/SGI disks under
+or IRIX/SGI disks under Linux.

-updated.
+been updated.

-DOS mode and DOS 6.x WARNING
+DOS MODE AND DOS 6.X WARNING

 Note that all this is deprecated.
 You don’t have to care about things